-As part of our broader governance structure, we formally established the Community Schools Advisory Committee during the 2022 school year.
-This committee includes students, parents, teachers, classified staff,, and community members.
+As part of our broader governance structure, we formally established the Community Schools Advisory Committee during the 2023 school year.
+This committee includes students, parents, teachers, classified staff, and community members.
 It meets quarterly to review needs assessment data, provide input on Community Schools initiatives, and guide spending priorities.
-This year, we strengthened student voice by inviting student representatives (PAL) to serve on the committee-a step that deepens authentic youth engagement in decision-making.
-We also began aligning the committee's work with the School Site Council (SSC) and ELAC, creating opportunities for cross-representation and shared feedback loops between groups.